buildpacks/spec/buildpack.md

 During the build phase, typical buildpacks might:

-1. Read the Build Plan to determine what dependencies to provide.
+1. Read the Build Plan in `<plan>` to determine what dependencies to provide.
 2. Provide the application with dependencies for launch in `<layers>/<layer>`.
 3. Provide subsequent buildpacks with dependencies in `<layers>/<layer>`.
 4. Compile the application source code into object code.
 5. Remove application source code that is not necessary for launch.
 6. Provide start command in `<layers>/launch.toml`.
+7. Refine the Build Plan in `<plan>` with more exact metadata.

 The purpose of separate `<layers>/<layer>` directories is to: